juliamdiaz9/uns-performance-evaluation/README.md

 This repository contains the raw telemetry data, preprocessing pipeline, and visualization scripts used to evaluate and compare two IoT task scheduling strategies applied to an EMQX MQTT broker within a **Unified Namespace (UNS)** architecture for industrial data systems.

-The two architectural approaches under evaluation are:

-- **Schultz Method** – experimental session recorded on 2025-11-05
-- **Parris Method** – experimental session recorded on 2025-11-06

 Both sessions were conducted under equivalent load conditions.
 Twenty-four broker performance metrics were exported from a Grafana monitoring dashboard and processed for side-by-side temporal analysis.

 ---